 This type of business report is usually required when a company is trying to make an important decision.
 An analytical report analyzes the company’s situation, presenting relevant information, explanations, and conclusions.
 It helps the company to make good decisions going forward.

-This is the most comprehensive type of business reports required when a company considers trying something new, such as going into a new geographical area, or offering a new product.
+This is the most comprehensive type of business reports required when a company considers trying something new, such as going into a new geographical area or offering a new product.
 A team of specialists or researchers are given a topic and asked to find all the relevant statistics and details obtained from an informational report, followed by a detailed analysis of the data found in the analytical report.
 The conclusion of the research report will be based on the available data obtained from the analytical and informational reports.

 This report is required when you want to explain a topic or situation so that everyone can understand it.
 For example, you can write it to explain the research you’ve conducted.
 Along with the table showing the results, you should include the reason for the research, sample sizes, methodology, etc. After explaining the results, you should briefly summarize the findings.

 You want this report to show how things are going at the moment.
 A progress report isn’t based on analysis or tons of research.
 Instead, they are an update for the person who needs it.
+One example of this could be a weekly report disclossing the progress made throughout the week and what tasks you're looking to work on in the upcoming week.